moby/moby/docs/sources/reference/commandline/cli.md

     When this value is `true`, the  `devicemapper` continues and simply warns you the errors are happening.

+    > **Note:**
-    > **Note**: The ideal is to pursue a `docker` daemon and environment that
+    > The ideal is to pursue a `docker` daemon and environment that does
-    > does support synchronizing with `udev`.
+    > support synchronizing with `udev`.
 For further discussion on this
     > topic, see [docker#4036](https://github.com/docker/docker/issues/4036).
-    > Otherwise, set this flag for migrating existing Docker daemons to a
+    > Otherwise, set this flag for migrating existing Docker daemons to
-    > daemon with a supported environment.
+    > a daemon with a supported environment.

 ### Docker execdriver option

 Currently supported options of `zfs`:

  * `zfs.fsname`